djkoloski/rust_serialization_benchmark/README.md

 | prost         | 6.41%     |           |           | 48.61%        | 59.70%    | 69.53%    |
 | rkyv          | 42.71%    | 100.00%   | 100.00%   | 100.00%       | 49.13%    | 63.81%    |
 | serde_json    | 8.14%     |           |           | 22.31%        | 21.95%    | 45.17%    |

+## Footnotes:

+\* *abomonation requires a mutable backing to access data*

+† *abomonation does not support buffer mutation*

+‡ *do not provide deserialization capabilities, but the user can write their own*

+§ *supports buffer mutation, but not in the rust implementation*